 What is the relationship between CPR and CE marking?

-CE marking is a mandatory requirement for construction products covered by construction product regulations.
+CE marking is a mandatory requirement for construction products covered by construction products regulation.
 The CE marking indicates that the construction product meets the essential requirements of the CPR and is suitable for use in the European Economic Area (EEA).
 The CE marking is applied to the construction product by the manufacturer and is a vital part of the CPR compliance process.

 What are harmonised technical specifications, and how do they relate to CPR?